top of page

 7 / Q: How do you become a member of the Community Council?

 A: If you are 18 years old or older, and reside, even part time, on Vashon-Maury Island, you may become a member.
 Residents 18 years and older may vote on all issues which come up at the monthly meetings of the community council.
-Visit our Home Page and fill out the form at the bottom of the page.
+Go here to fill out the form.
+Membership is free, and there is no obligation to attend meetings or volunteer.

-A: Early on the Council helped to stop illegal developments and an apartment complex rezone; helped establish Island local bus service by Metro; prompted WSF dock repairs and improved ferry service; and assisted the County in conducting its Comprehensive Land Use and Zoning Study and Plan.
-Many of our key Island organizations began as ideas– then committees of the Community Council, before spinning off on their own.
+Our Island has had a community council off and on since 1933.
+Early on the Council helped to stop illegal developments and an apartment complex rezone; helped establish Island local bus service by Metro; prompted WSF dock repairs and improved ferry service; and assisted the County in conducting its Comprehensive Land Use and Zoning Study and Plan.
+Many of our key Island organizations began as ideas - then committees - of the Community Council, before spinning off on their own.
 The Groundwater Protection Committee, Vashon Household, and initial support for the Vashon Parks District are a few of the most well-known.
 At one point the Community Council rented a passenger ferry and took Islanders to Olympia to protest poor service by Washington State Ferries.

 Over the years the Community Council has resolved many community issues through public discussion and has enabled Islanders to express their points of view on matters of concern, such as a proposed bridge, affordable housing, and the coming drug and alcohol treatment center.
-It has allowed elected officials and agencies to regularly speak to Islanders in an open town hall forum where questions are asked and often answered.
+It has allowed elected officials, agencies, and private companies like Puget Sound Energy to regularly speak to Islanders in an open town hall forum where questions are asked and often answered.

 bottom of page